Get your 14 day free trial now

 Why do we collect this data?

-This data is necessary to ensure a smooth connection of the website, for statistical purposes (in particular the anonymized collection of user numbers to ensure functionality) and for the purpose of tracking cases of abusive behavior.
+This data is required to ensure a smooth connection to the website, for statistical purposes (in particular the anonymized recording of user numbers to ensure functionality) and for the purpose of being able to trace cases of abusive behavior.
 We also need this data to ensure platform access specifically adapted to your device and operating system.

 What is the legal basis for processing this data?